How Do NYC’s Fair Housing Laws Affect Renters and Buyers?

 - Requiring medical documentation

-- Requiring anything that reveals race, national origin, citizenship status, sexual orientation, or disability status, if this screening criteria is not applied to all applicants.
+- Requiring anything that reveals race, national origin, citizenship status, sexual orientation, or disability status, if this screening criterion is not applied to all applicants.

 When in doubt, call the NYC Human Rights Commission to discuss your situation.